Birth control is a way to prevent pregnancy. There are many different methods of birth control, including hormonal contraception such as "the pill."

 - Blood clots in the arms, legs, or lungs

-- Cancer of the breast or uterus
+- Cancer of the uterus

-Is it OK to Take Other Drugs While Taking Birth Control Pills?
+Is It OK to Take Other Drugs While Taking Birth Control Pills?

-Points to Keep in Mind When Taking Birth Control Pills
+Things to Keep in Mind When Taking Birth Control Pills

 - Keep another form of birth control, like spermicidal foam and condoms, on hand in case you forget to take a pill.